hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-**Multi-tenancy** for Kubernetes (K8s) cluster requires sophisticated namespace management to enable robust tenant isolation and organization. **Hierarchical namespaces** allows you to model namespaces according to your own organizational hierarchy and allocate capabilities inside a single K8s cluster rather than spinning up a new cluster for each organizational unit.
-The utilization of hierarchical namespaces can result in a more steamlined namespace management and improved security in the complex K8s production environment.
+**Multi-tenancy** for Kubernetes (K8s) cluster requires sophisticated namespace management to enable robust tenant isolation and organization. **Hierarchical namespaces** allow you to model namespaces according to your own organizational hierarchy and allocate capabilities inside a single K8s cluster.
+This eliminates the need for a new cluster for each organizational unit.
+The utilization of hierarchical namespaces can result in a more streamlined namespace management and improved security in the complex K8s production environment.

 This blog post provides a step-by-step guide on how to set up hierarchical namespaces in K8s in HPE GreenLake for Private Cloud Enterprise.
-It explores and demonstrates the simplicity of handling relationships between K8s namespaces, propagating configurations and resource constraints, and applying access control policies using hierarchical namespaces in K8s.
+The simplicity of handling relationships between K8s namespaces, propagating configurations and resource constraints, and applying access control policies using hierarchical namespaces in K8s is demonstrated here.

 ### Overview